Content Marketing Guide for Local Business

 Meta Descriptions

 The term “Meta” is an SEO term that refers to the primary means by which the search engines come to understand what your article content is about.
-It is your chance to tell them “this is what this content is about.”
+It is your chance to tell them “This is what this content is about.”

-The page Title is the “Metal Title” and the very first paragraph is intended as the “Meta Description.”
+The Page Title is the “Metal Title” and the very first paragraph is intended as the “Meta Description.”
 Your target Keyword for the article should be used once in the Meta Description as early in the first sentence as possible.

 Content Engagement Techniques